Chang Noksu

-Royal Consort Sugyong (c.1474–1506 (Note: In the Korean calendar, Chang died on the 2nd day, 9th month of 1506)), of the Heungdeok Jang clan, was the consort of King Yeonsangun.
-She is often compared with Royal Noble Consort Huibin Jang and Chŏng Nanjŏng, two other women of the Joseon period.
-After the overthrow of Yeonsangun, she was executed by the new ruler, King Jungjong.
+Sugyong Chang (c.
+1470 – 28 September 1506), (Note: In the Korean calendar (lunisolar), she died on the 2nd day of the 9th lunar month.) of the Heungdeok Chang clan, personal name Chang Noksu, was a consort of Yeonsangun, the tyrannical 10th monarch of Joseon.
+She is remembered as one of the greatest femmes fatales in Korean history and has often been compared to Soyong Jo and Huibin Jang, two other notorious royal consorts of the Joseon period.
+Following Yeonsangun's dethronement, she was publicly executed.

 Biography

-The royal consort’s name was Chang Noksu.
-Her father was Chang Hanp'il, a county magistrate who lived in the western part of Chungcheong Province, and her mother was a concubine from the cheonmin social class.
-Because of this, Chang Noksu lived as a servant of the Grand Prince Jean, son of Yejong of Joseon and Queen Ansun.
-After having a son with Gano, another servant of Grand Prince Jean, she learned to sing and dance and became a kisaeng.
-She was only of ordinary beauty, but had a vibrant and youthful appearance, and possessed an extraordinary talent for singing and music.
+Lady Chang's father was Chang Hanp'il, the magistrate of Munui in Chungcheong Province, and her mother was a concubine from the cheonmin class.

+Because of this status, she lived as a servant of Grand Prince Jean, the son of King Yejong and Queen Ansun, and Yeonsangun's legal uncle.
+After having a son with another servant named Gano, she learned singing and dancing, and became a courtesan.
+Despite not being particularly beautiful, she had a vibrant and youthful appearance, and possessed a natural talent for music.